 - The arbitration is before (and decided by) an arbitrator

 - Not being able to present the case before a jury

 - Not being able to obtain as much information from the other party

 - Virtually no avenue to appeal the arbitrator’s final and binding decision if it is not favorable to you

 If an Arbitration Agreement is already in place, contact us so that we can review your Arbitration Agreement with you, defend you in arbitration proceedings, or to provide you with direct and honest advice to ensure that you understand it and can abide by its terms moving forward.

 The Walcheske & Luzi Difference

 At Walcheske & Luzi, LLC it is our pledge to provide open and honest advice, taking the time to listen, counsel, and advise.
-We will closely review any employment contract or agreement, provide you a full assessment and explanation of its provisions, and openly and honestly discuss the options and determine whether further negotiations or representation is needed.
-Tell us about your agreement or contract, we’re ready to help.
+We will closely review any employment contract or agreement, provide a full assessment and explanation of its provisions, and openly and honestly discuss the options and determine whether revisions are needed.